Ebazhanov/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

 ```

 - [ ] React components cannot be defined using functions.
-- [ ] React does not allow components to return mode than one element.
+- [x] React does not allow components to return more than one element.
 - [ ] The component needs to use the return keyword.
 - [ ] String literals must be surrounded by quotes.